1) React without thinking!

 6. Be the messenger

-A surefire way not to negotiate is to simply play messenger, relaying whatever the buyer or seller says without any input or effort to facilitate a response that will work toward closing the gap with the other party.
+A surefire way not to negotiate is to play messenger, relaying whatever the buyer or seller says without any input or effort to facilitate a response that will work toward closing the gap with the other party.

 Buyers and sellers want to be led to good decisions.

-They might not recognize it until it’s offered, but simply repeating buyers’ or sellers’ sentiments might not make sense as it only alienates the other party.
+They might not recognize it until it’s offered, but repeating buyers’ or sellers’ sentiments might not make sense as it only alienates the other party.

 7. Forget problem-solving and creativity